List of Adjectives in English

 Compound Adjectives

-Compound adjectives are two or more words that are used together to form a single adjective.
+Compound adjectives are two or more words used together to modify a noun as one adjective.
 Examples of compound adjectives include words like well-known, high-level, and long-term.

 We use compound adjectives to provide more detailed information.
 For example, in the sentence "She is a well-known dancer," the compound adjective "well-known" is used to give more information about the “dancer.”